-Pluralsight Skills' APIs provide the most efficient way to unlock Skills data and extend the platform into your internal systems and workflows.
-Skills' APIs are powered by GraphQL, a technology that gives you exactly what you need intuitively and efficiently.
+Pluralsight's APIs provide the most efficient way to unlock data and extend the platform into your internal systems and workflows.
+Our APIs are powered by GraphQL, a technology that gives you exactly what you need intuitively and efficiently.

 Who can use this?